jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 + We should decompose parts when possible.
 + Abstractions shouldn't leak.
-+ We should look for something which is elegant.
++ We should look for elegance.

 [^i-am-not-an-expert]: I'm not really an expert on this at all, I just put it in my own mistaken words.
 Feel free to correct me.